 What All Filmmakers Need To Know About Recording Audio

-Filmmaking Stuff: When it comes to recording audio… If you could make sure a filmmaker does one thing during production to capture quality audio, what would that be?
+Filmmaking Stuff: When it comes to recording audio in filmmaking, what is one thing everyone should do during production to capture quality sound?

-Don Corrieri: If you can hire a professional sound recordist, do it because all the elements of sound play a crucial role in achieving a filmmaker’s vision and a professional will more than likely yield better results.
-But if you can’t fit one into the budget, make sure lav mic’s are positioned properly, so you don’t hear rustling sounds, because if not, it can take hours of clean up.
-Taking a minute to properly ensure it’s positioned correctly can save you a lot of time and money in post, whether you hire a professional or not.
+Don Corrieri: If you can hire a professional sound recordist, do it because sound elements play a crucial role in achieving the filmmaker’s vision, and a professional will more than likely yield better results.
+But if you cannot fit one into the budget, make sure the mics are correctly positioned so you don’t hear rustling sounds, because if not, it can take hours of cleanup.
+Taking a minute to ensure it’s placed perfectly can save you a lot of time and money during post-production, whether you hire a professional or not.

 Don Corrieri: Great question.
-For best results, if they have a sound editor, coming to them extremely organized, with things like script notes, sfx logs, music cue log, and so forth, will help best translate the work into their vision.
-It’s always a balance of time and budget so preparation is highly advisable.
-For low budgets, filmmakers can even source the sound effects themselves and then bring them to be properly mixed.
+For best results, if they have a sound editor, coming to them highly organized, with things like script notes, SFX logs, music cue log, and so forth, will help best translate the work into their visioIt’st’s always a balance of time and budget, so preparation is highly advisable.
+For low budgets, filmmakers can even source the sound effects themselves and then bring them to be mixed appropriately.

-Filmmaking Stuff: What do you think of filmmakers who want to be in the room with you while you work?
+Filmmaking Stuff: What do you think of filmmakers who want to be in the room while you work?

-Filmmaking Stuff: What is something that filmmakers ask you to fix in post that can be very costly to the production?
+Filmmaking Stuff: What is something filmmakers ask you to fix during post-production that can be very costly to the show?

-Don Corrieri: Besides poor lav placement, isolating and removing specific noises/sounds can be a very time consuming process and often times, completely avoidable with playback testing on the set.
-Give five minutes to recording audio the right way.
-While most things can be fixed in post, it takes a lot of time and money.
-Things like wind over dialogue or sudden burst of sounds during audio are examples that are very time-intensive and cost filmmakers a lot of money.
+Don Corrieri: Besides poor lav placement, isolating and removing specific noises/sounds can be time-consuming and, often, utterly avoidable with playback testing on the set.
+Give five minutes to record audio the right way.
+Working with professionals means most things can be fixed in post; it takes time and money.
+Things like wind over dialogue or a sudden burst of sounds during audio are examples that are very time-intensive and cost filmmakers a lot of money.

 Filmmaking Stuff: Any other advice to offer filmmakers?

-Don Corrieri: My advice is for filmmakers to know the very basics of audio formats.
-There are always many questions about this and filmmakers can get confused.
-To break it down, there are basically two professional audio formats – .wav and .aif – And both are good and essentially the same quality.
-No mp4s, wmas, mp3s.
+Don Corrieri: I advise filmmakers to know the basics of audio formats.
+There are always many questions about this, and filmmakers can get confused.
+To break it down, there are two professional audio formats – .wav and .aif – And both are good and essentially the same quality: no mp4s, wmas, mp3s.
 And also use the sample rate of 48kh.
 These are the settings you should choose when exporting.

-Taking time in pre-production and on the set to ensure audio needs are being met can save an independent filmmaker thousands of dollars, and dozens of hours.
+Take time in pre-production and on the set to ensure audio needs are met.
+This can save an independent filmmaker thousands of dollars and hours.
 Why not make things easier for everyone involved by being prepared?
-Giving serious consideration to recording audio and learning the basics can help you avoid headaches in post.
+Learning the basics of recording audio in filmmaking can help you avoid headaches when your production wraps.

-Armed with knowledge learned on many production jobs, Christina Parisi began making films in 2006.
-Her short films have played at film festivals throughout the world and can be found on Amazon and GaiaTV.
+Christina Parisi began producing her movies with the knowledge she learned from many production jobs.
+Her short films have played worldwide in film festivals and can be found on Amazon and GaiaTV.
 Her latest short documentary, Just Married, is about to hit the 2017 festival circuit.
-As Christina seeks financing for her co-written feature script, Driving Your Mind, she spends her time working as a script analyst and writing her personal blog, Life As I Know It.